Icekingroyale/Basic-Shell-Commands/README.md

 Shell Command: A shell command is a text-based instruction given to a command-line interface (CLI) shell to perform a specific task on a computer.
 CLI: CLI stands for Command Line Interface.
 It is a text-based user interface used to interact with software and operating systems.

-The command `pwd` is used to show the current working directory
+The command `pwd` is used to show the current working directory.
 ```sh
 pwd
 ```